 Before submission of a grant application, on annual grant renewal, and within an update on awarded grant, the McGill PI must ensure the following:

 - Provide a List of Investigators.
 This list must include all McGill Investigators, as well as any Subrecipient Investigators involved with the study;

 - Ensure that all McGill Investigators have signed and submitted a McGill Significant Financial Interest Disclosure form;

-The McGill PI and all Investigators following McGill FCOI Policy have to complete the NIH FCOI tutorial.
+The McGill PI and all Investigators following McGill FCOI Policy must complete the NIH FCOI tutorial.
 The NIH Financial Conflict of Interest tutorial was designed by the National Institutes of Health to provide education training on what constitutes a financial conflict of interest.
-It provides guidance on the proper policies and practices regarding these issues and is required for anyone involved with an NIH funded project.
+It provides guidance on the proper policies and practices regarding these issues and is required for anyone involved with an NIH-funded project.
 Please visit the NIH’s website to take the online tutorial.

 Where Subrecipient/External Investigators who are following their institutions’ FCOI Policy are found to have a FCOI, the Subrecipient institution must report to McGill the FCOI before awarded funds are released, annually, and within 30 days of a new FCOI being identified.
 Please see McGill’s procedure on the US Public Health Service Financial Conflict of Interest Regulations here.